romkey/circremote/README.md

 ## Features

 ### Automatic Dependency Management
-When a command has a `requirements.txt` file, cpctrl can automatically install CircuitPython libraries using `circup`:
+When a command has a `requirements.txt` file, circremote can automatically install CircuitPython libraries using `circup`:

 - Detects if `circup` is available
 - Prompts user to install dependencies